Ahmad-Abdalmageed/Ahmad-Abdalmageed/README.md

 ### ![988277](988277.jpg)

 <h1 align="center">Hi 👋, I'm Ahmad Abdelmageed</h1>
 <h3 align="center">I am a Software Engineer from Cairo with a Bachelor in Biomedical Engineering.
-I am a fast learner , attentive programmer and a young professional who aspire to build a string career in Software Engineering.
+I am a fast learner , attentive programmer and a young professional who aspire to build a strong career in Software Engineering.
 I love to code which is why you can find a variety of projects on my Github Account in various fields.
 Backend Engineering is where i want to start my career but i have experiences with other fields like Data Science and Embedded Systems.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahmad-abdalmageed&label=Profile%20views&color=0e75b6&style=flat" alt="ahmad-abdalmageed" /> </p>